What Happens After Getting a DUNS Number: The Essential Guide

 Here’s a step-by-step guide for getting a DUNS number:

 2. Fill out the online application: Once on the website, look for the option to request a DUNS number.
-You must provide information about your business, such as the legal name, address, and contact details.
+You must provide information about your business, such as the legal name, business address, and contact details.

 4. Wait for approval: After submitting your application, you will need to wait for approval from Dun & Bradstreet.
 This can take a few business days, so be patient.
+After applying, you may need to wait up to 30 business days to receive your DUNS number.
+You can pay $229 for expedited processing to receive your DUNS number within eight business days.

 5. Receive your DUNS number: Once your application is approved, you will receive your unique DUNS number via email or mail.
 Keep this number safe, as you will need it for various business transactions and credit applications.